das-developers/das2D/README.md

 * **das2** - struct & classes that wrap das2C to provide a more comfortable
   interface.

-*  **test** - Small test programs which both verify that the package is operatin properly, and provide example code.

 To use the library add:
 ```d